Historic Zoning Commission

 Proposed reconstruction of roofline and addition of dormers, along with an exterior rehabilitation.

 The existing hipped roof has a 6.5/12 pitch, measuring approximately 32'-5" to the mid-point of the roof slope, with hipped-roof dormers centered on the front and side roof slopes.
-The proposed roof pitch will be 9.5/12 and measure approximately 35'-1" to the mid-point of the roof slope.
-Hipped-roof dormers (with a 9.5/12 pitch) are proposed for the front, slide, and rear roof slopes.
+The proposed roof pitch will be 8/12.
+Hipped-roof dormers (with 8/12 pitch on the front and rear, and 5/12 pitch on the sides) are proposed for the front, slide, and rear roof slopes.
 The dormers will be clad in fiber cement shake siding.

 The project also includes the installation of new double-hung windows in existing fenestrations, repair and repointing to the existing brick masonry exterior, and new roof cladding.
-A small amount of windows on the side and rear elevations (2 on the rear, 4 on the right, and 1 on the left) will be enclosed with masonry to match the existing.
+Several windows on the side and rear elevations (2 on the rear, 4 on the right, and 1 on the left) will be enclosed with masonry (or siding infill on the rear) to match the existing.

 Staff Comments